Spring Hill

 Spring Hill's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Spring Hill demonstrates excellent health outcomes with a low prevalence of common conditions across all ages.
-Approximately 61% of Spring Hill's total population (5,481 people) has private health cover, compared to Greater Brisbane's 64.3%.
+Spring Hill's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (5,481 people), compared to Greater Brisbane's 64.3%.
 Nationally, this figure stands at 55.3%.

-Mental health issues and asthma are the most prevalent conditions in Spring Hill, affecting 9.2% and 5.9% of residents respectively.
-Around 79.0% of residents declare themselves clear of medical ailments, compared to Greater Brisbane's 75.5%.
-The area has 6.3% (566 people) aged 65 and over, lower than Greater Brisbane's 10.5%.
-Despite this, health outcomes among seniors require more attention than the broader population.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.2% and 5.9% of residents respectively.
+A total of 79.0% of residents declare themselves completely clear of medical ailments, compared to Greater Brisbane's 75.5%.
+Spring Hill has 6.3% of residents aged 65 and over (566 people), lower than Greater Brisbane's 10.5%.
+However, health outcomes among seniors require more attention due to their strength relative to the broader population.

 Frequently Asked Questions - Health